PaperStrike/hexo-filter-probe-image-size/README.md

       match: ^(https?:)?//.+/(?=[^/]+$)

       # The string that replaces the substring
-      # specified by the specified RegExp.
+      # specified by the match above.
       # Based on the generating folder.
       target: images/
 ```